syncfusion-content/blazor-docs/blazor/common/observable-collection.md

 ---
 layout: post
-title: Observable Collection and INotifyPropertyChanged in Blazor - Syncfusion
+title: Data Updates using Observable Collection and INotifyPropertyChanged in Blazor - Syncfusion
 description: Check out the documentation for the Observable Collection support in the Syncfusion Blazor Components.
 platform: Blazor
 component: Common
 documentation: ug
 ---

-# Observable Collection in Blazor
+# Observable Collection and INotifyPropertyChanged in Blazor

+Syncfusion blazor components supports to automatically update data based on `INotifyCollectionChanged` (`ObservableCollection) and `INotifyPropertyChanged` interfaces.

+## Observable Collection
 The data-bound components (like DataGrid, Kanban, Scheduler) provides support to update its data without any additional refresh call when using `ObservableCollection` as data source and perform add, remove, clear actions in collection.
 ObservableCollection notifies the collection changes using [INotifyCollectionChanged](https://docs.microsoft.com/en-us/dotnet/api/system.collections.specialized.inotifycollectionchanged) interface.

 In the following code example, DataGrid automatically updates its data when add, remove items in the `ObservableCollection`.